 - You don’t want to look like a massive nerd.
 Too big, and you’ll look like a suffering turtle.
 We try to recommend backpacks that minimize this effect.

 BEST BACKPACKS FOR LAW SCHOOL

 Swiss Army Backpacks

-These SwissGear ScanSmart Backpack (pictured left) was probably the single most common backpack I saw at UChicago.
-Part of the reason is they have extra capacity laptop carriers for the people with 17 inch screen laptops.
+The SwissGear ScanSmart Backpack (pictured below) was probably the single most common backpack I saw at UChicago Law School.

 The North Face always provides seriously durable backpacks.
 They were commonly sighted at my school, and for good reason: these things last forever.